Insoles or Anti-Fatigue Mats?

 Pro Tip:

 You're not limited to insoles if you have a large, complex layouts.
-Consider this custom anti-fatigue mat for a leading windows and doors manufacturer:
+Consider this custom anti-fatigue mat for a leading manufacturer: